talha-ather/verily-hello-vc/README.md

 Prerequisite: creating a commit that you don't like.

 1. Run the command `git log` to print a list of all commits, then copy to clipboard the hash of the commit preceding the one you want to remove.
 Type `q` at the command prompt to return to your command line interface.
 2. There are a lot of ways to roll back commits you don't want; some of them are detailed at <https://stackoverflow.com/questions/4114095/how-do-i-revert-a-git-repository-to-a-previous-commit>.
-In this lesson, we're going to assume that you don't want your bad commit at all and that you never want to see it again.
-3. The command for completely wiping out your bad commit is `git reset --hard <hash-1>` where `<hash-1>` is the hash of the commit preceding the one you want to remove.
+3. The command for completely wiping out your bad commit is `git revert <hash>` where `<hash>` is the hash of the commit you want to remove.
 4. If you've already pushed bad code to a pull request, you can use the force push option to push the branch with the bad commit removed to origin.
 The command is `git push -f origin <branch-name>`.

 ## F. Cleanup